alexlaughs/cuny2018/README.md

 The course covers fundamental technical skills that will serve as the foundation for your interactive work at the CUNY Graduate School of Journalism.

-By the end of this course, you’ll be able to:
+*By the end of this course, you’ll be able to:*

-Produce journalism for the Internet
+* Produce journalism for the Internet
-Build basic HTML pages and layouts
+* Build basic HTML pages and layouts
-Manipulate web content design using CSS
+* Manipulate web content design using CSS
-Use an FTP client to publish content online
+* Use an FTP client to publish content online
-Find and use data responsibly and effectively
+* Find and use data responsibly and effectively
-Learn the math required to effectively analyze data Produce basic maps and charts that convey information clearly and at a glance Report and produce stories with data and interactivity Craft questions to ensure receive technical guidance from web programming communities
+* Learn the math required to effectively analyze data
+* Produce basic maps and charts that convey information clearly and at a glance

-Business stuff

-Attendance:
+* Report and produce stories with data and interactivity
+* Craft questions to ensure receive technical guidance from web programming communities

+<h3>Business stuff</h3>

+*Attendance:*

 Because of the collaborative/workshop nature of this course, I encourage you to come to all class sessions.
 You do have one day available to you to use for sick days, mental health days, travel, etc. Email me if you want to use it, and work with your group members to catch up on any missed classwork.
 Any additional sessions missed will result in the loss of a percentage point per day.

-Technology:
+*Technology: *

 This is a technology-centered course that will require you to have your computers with you during class sessions.
 Keep your focus on the task at hand and PLEASE don’t open Facebook or Twitter or email or Slack or anything else that will be distracting.

 That being said, keep your phones away unless they specifically pertain to an activity we’re doing.

-Deadlines
+*Deadlines*

 Missing a deadline results in an automatic half-grade reduction.
 Your grade will continue to drop by half a grade for each subsequent day after the deadline until you file your assignment.

 Plan ahead and remember that in journalism: done is better than perfect.
 It will always be better to hand in something than nothing.
 If you are having trouble with your assignment let me know immediately, do not wait until it is too late.

-Story Guidelines
+*Story Guidelines*

 Your work for this class should be your own original reporting.
 However, if you've done reporting for another class that you'd like to expand on in an interactive project, I encourage you to return to stories you know well.

 Every story you produce for our class should include clear source information for any data or images that you did not produce yourself.

-Plagiarism and Copyright
+*Plagiarism and Copyright*

 It is a serious ethical violation to take any material created by another person and represent it as your own original work.
 Any such plagiarism will result in serious disciplinary action, possibly including dismissal from the CUNY J-School.
 Plagiarism may involve copying text from a book or magazine without attributing the source, or lifting words, code, photographs, videos, or other materials from the Internet and attempting to pass them off as your own.
 Please ask me if you have any questions about how to distinguish between acceptable research and plagiarism.